Generic Name: acetaminophen (rectal) (a SEET a MIN oh fen)

 If you are treating a child, use a pediatric form of acetaminophen.
 Carefully follow the dosing directions on the medicine label.
 Do not give the medication to a child younger than 2 years old without the advice of a doctor.

-Try to empty your bowel and bladder just before using the acetaminophen suppository.
+Try to empty your bowel and bladder just before using the Mapap suppository.

-Stop using acetaminophen and call your doctor if:
+Stop using Mapap and call your doctor if:

 you still have a fever after 3 days of use;